Hereloss/Exceedra_Tech_Test/README.md

 As a user,
 So I know my game was accurately recorded,
-I would like to see confirmation of the match and mine and my opponets new rating and rank
+I would like to see confirmation of the match and mine and my opponets new points and rank

 ### Process